 - Identify industrial application areas and plan, design and evaluate production cells for Human-Robot Collaboration using virtual tools

-- Reflect on ethical and sustainability aspects regarding Human-Robot Collaboration
+- Reflect upon ethical and sustainability aspects regarding Human-Robot Collaboration

-- Demonstrate an understanding of practical work with collaborating robots and technical equipment
+- Demostrate an understanding of practical work with collaborative robots and technical equipment

 The entry requirements for this course are a Bachelor’s degree of at least 180 higher education credits (equivalent to 180 ECTS) within the fields of integrated product development or production engineering or automation engineering or mechanical engineering or information technology or similar, and a minimum of 12 months of documented work experience in a relevant domain.

-If you do not fulfill the higher education requirment, you can apply to be assessed based on work experience alone.
+If you do not fulfill the higher education prerequisites, you can apply to be assessed based on work experience alone.
 You can use the skills description template to describe your work experience.

 - Rate of study: 50%

-- Applications remain open until 2 weeks before the course starts.
+- Application remains open until 2 weeks before the course starts.